You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for cell

-The Devastating Consequences of Alcohol on Fetal Neural Cell Proliferation: Understanding the Risks
+The Devastating Consequences of Alcohol on Fetal Neural Cell Proliferation

 Alcohol consumption during pregnancy is a serious concern that can have severe and long-lasting effects on the developing fetus.
 One of the most critical consequences of alcohol exposure during pregnancy is its impact on fetal neural cell proliferation.
-In this article, we will delve into the consequences of alcohol on fetal neural cell proliferation, exploring the risks and potential long-term effects on the developing brain.
+In this article, we will delve into the consequences of alcohol on fetal neural cell proliferation and explore the latest research in this field.

 What is Fetal Neural Cell Proliferation?